Poincaré–Bendixson theorem: Discussion

-The condition that the dynamical system be on the plane is necessary to the theorem.
-On a torus, for example, it is possible to have a recurrent non-periodic orbit.
+Continuous dynamical systems that are defined on two-dimensional manifolds other than the plane (or cylinder or two-sphere), as well as those defined on higher-dimensional manifolds, may exhibit ω-limit sets that defy the three possible cases under the Poincaré–Bendixson theorem.
+On a torus, for example, it is possible to have a recurrent non-periodic orbit, and three-dimensional systems may have strange attractors.
+Nevertheless, it is possible to classify the minimal sets of continuous dynamical systems on any two-dimensional compact and connected manifold due to a generalization of Arthur J. Schwartz.

-In particular, chaotic behaviour can only arise in continuous dynamical systems whose phase space has three or more dimensions.
-However the theorem does not apply to discrete dynamical systems, where chaotic behaviour can arise in two- or even one-dimensional systems.

 Applications

 One important implication is that a two-dimensional continuous dynamical system cannot give rise to a strange attractor.
 If a strange attractor C did exist in such a system, then it could be enclosed in a closed and bounded subset of the phase space.
 By making this subset small enough, any nearby stationary points could be excluded.
 But then the Poincaré–Bendixson theorem says that C is not a strange attractor at all—it is either a limit cycle or it converges to a limit cycle.

+The Poincaré–Bendixson theorem does not apply to discrete dynamical systems, where chaotic behaviour can arise in two- or even one-dimensional systems.